OLibutzki/xtext.tools/README.md

 ## Node Model Outline

-The node model outline provides a view to investigate the node model of your Xtext based model file.
+The Node Model Outline provides a view to investigate the node model of your Xtext based model file.
 It's possible to link the outline with the editor bidirectionally.

 ## Semantic Model Outline